fermyon/developer/content/cloud/variables.md

 ## Creating Our Spin Application

-Let's start by [creating a new Spin application](/cloud/cli-reference#new) from a the Python template.
-Using the docs as a reference, we can perform the following:
+Let's start by [creating a new Spin application](/cloud/cli-reference#new) using the Python template.
+Follow the steps below:

 <!-- @selectiveCpy -->